 Gearon, L. (Guest Editor) (2006) Children’s Spirituality and Children’s Rights, International Journal of Children’s Spirituality, 11 (2) 193-310.

-Maia Chankseliani is Associate Professor of Comparative and International Education at the University of Oxford where she leads a flagship master’s course in Comparative and International Education.
-She convenes the Comparative and International Education Research Group at the Department of Education.
+Maia Chankseliani (EdM Harvard, PhD Cambridge) is an Associate Professor of Comparative and International Education at the University of Oxford where she leads the Comparative and International Education Research Group in the Department of Education.
+Her work explores the intersection of tertiary education and societal development, focusing on the institutional, policy, and social dynamics that influence higher education and its potential to drive transformative change.

-She currently leads a major research project examining the impact of international mobility on world development (funded by the U.S. Department of State).
-Maia Chankseliani has worked on a number of externally funded research projects and consultancies involving the UK Government agencies responsible for education and skills, UKRI/ESRC, British Council, World Bank, Qatar Foundation, the European Commission.
+Currently, Maia leads a significant research project examining how international mobility contributes to world development, funded by the U.S. Department of State.
+She has worked on a number of externally funded research projects and consultancies involving the UK Government agencies responsible for education and skills, UKRI/ESRC, British Council, World Bank, Qatar Foundation, the European Commission, supporting both academic and policy development.

 James Robson is Director of the Centre for Skills, Knowledge, and Organisational Performance (SKOPE) and Associate Professor of Tertiary Education Systems.